graial/teensy_rake/README.md

 # teensy_rake

 Teensy rake is a rake-based build system which is intended to accomplish multi-targeting of embedded devices.
+It was built for learners wishing to follow [this tutorial on using TDD for embedded development](http://127.0.0.1:4000/open-source/embedded/teensy/a-test-drive-build-system-for-teensy/)

 The Rakefile was built via TDD and it employs an embedded-TDD process according to the frameworks laid out by:
   - James Grenning's [TDD for Embedded Systems](https://pragprog.com/titles/jgade/test-driven-development-for-embedded-c/)